 company in performing a principle-based valuation under VM-20:

+f.
+Actual to Expected Analysis – The results of the most recently available actual to expected (without margins) analysis, including:

+i.
+Definitions of the expected basis used in all actual-to-expected ratios shown.

+ii.
+Comments addressing the conclusions drawn from the analysis.

 VM-31 Section 3.F.3.k (New – renumber current section 3.F.3.k):

+k.
+Actual to Expected Analysis – Disclosure of the results of the most recently available actual to expected (without margins) analysis for the assumptions including 3.F.3.d Expenses Other than Commissions, 3.F.3.e Partial Withdrawals, 3.F.3.g Annuitization Benefits and 3.F.3.h GMIB and GMWB Utilizations, including:

+Definitions of the expected basis used in all actual-to-expected ratios shown.

+Comments addressing the conclusions drawn from the analysis.

 VM-31 Section 3.F.3.i.vii:

-Discussion of any assumptions made on mortality improvements, the support for such assumptions, and how such assumptions adjusted the modeled mortality.SR
+Discussion of any assumptions made on mortality improvements both for applying up to and beyond the valuation date (if applicable), the support for such assumptions, and how such assumptions adjusted the modeled mortality.
+In a case where mortality improvement as discussed in VM-21 Section 11.C and Section 11.D has not been applied, confirmation that applying such improvement would not result in an increase in the SR.

 VM-31 Section 3.D.2.f:

-Projection Period – Disclosure of the length of projection period and comments addressing the conclusion that no material amount of business remains at the end of the projection period for both the deterministic and stochastic models.
+Projection Period – Disclosure of the length of projection period and comments addressing the conclusion that the projection of cash flows extends far enough into the future that no obligations remain for both the deterministic and stochastic models.